annotation/stam/README.md

 Annotations, TEI, FoLiA or whatever, but instead addresses the problem from a more functional and pragmatic perspective.
-We separate pragmatics from semantics and define a kind of lowest common denominator upon which further solution can be built.
+We separate pragmatics from semantics and define a kind of lowest common denominator upon which further solutions can be built.
 The user is free, and in fact encouraged, to use vocabularies that are formalised elsewhere.

 STAM is primarily intended as a model for data representation, and less so as a